Onderzoekschool Oncologie Amsterdam

 The Radiation Oncology course provides an overview of:

-– Radiobiological and physical principles of radiation oncology
+– Biological and physical principles of radiation oncology.

 – Patient treatment simulation on a linear accelerator.